 On-Prem Archive and Cloud Archive with Vinchin Backup & Recovery

-Backup archive feature can be used to move your backup data from the backup storage to a more cost-effective storage for long-term preservation.
+The backup archive feature can be used to move your backup data from the backup storage to more cost-effective storage for long-term preservation.

 Your data which is no longer been used or is inactive but still has business values can be archived, this can make sure the data is still accessible when needed.

-With Vinchin Backup & Recovery you can archive your backup data to on-premise storages and cloud object storages.
+With Vinchin Backup & Recovery you can archive your backup data to on-premise storage and cloud object storage.

-Before creating an archive job, a backup job should be created first, and also make sure there’s a storage added for backup archive.
+Before creating an archive job, a backup job should be created first, and also make sure there’s storage added for the backup archive.

-Here I’ve already got a backup job created, and have already added an on-premise NFS storage for backup archive.
-Of course, you can use other storages for archiving not just NFS.
+Here I’ve already got a backup job created, and have already added an on-premise NFS storage for the backup archive.
+Of course, you can use other storage for archiving not just NFS.

 Now let’s go to Backup Archive -> Archive page to create a job.
-Here’s a 4-step wizard of creating a backup archive job.
+Here’s a 4-step wizard for creating a backup archive job.

 Step 1, selecting the archive source.
 The archive source can be a backup job or restore points.

-If you select backup job, the archive job can be scheduled to run regularly;
+If you select a backup job, the archive job can be scheduled to run regularly;

-The Job Mode I’ll leave it with “archive as scheduled”, and for the job schedule, it is recommended to archive once a week or once a month.
-Because each time running the archive job, it will organize the latest restore point into a full restore point and transfer to the archive storage.
+In the Job Mode I’ll leave it with “archive as scheduled”, and for the job schedule, it is recommended to archive once a week or once a month.
+Because each time running the archive job, it will organize the latest restore point into a full restore point and transfer it to the archive storage.
 So, the archive job schedules should not be too frequent.